Home buyer concession scheme (from 1 July 2019)

 * From 1 July 2024, assessed taxable income.
 Before 1 July 2024 or if there is no assessed taxable income, the income threshold applies to total gross income.

-** Before 1 July 2024, the period was 2 years.
+*** Before 1 July 2024, the period was 2 years.
 There are limited exceptions to this requirement, including court orders and agreements, family violence orders or injunctions made under the Family Law Act 1975 (Cwlth).
-These orders or agreements must be made before the transaction date.
+These court orders must be sealed before the transaction date.

 Eligible properties